x01Jin/ascend-os/docs/exploration_and_tools.md

 A utility to map complex directory structures automatically.

 - **Toggle**: Click the Eye icon in the Explorer toolbar to enable/disable.
+The button shows remaining Auto-Marker count.
 - **Function**:
-  - When enabled, entering any folder instantly consumes 1 Auto-Marker from inventory.
+  - When enabled, navigating into a folder consumes 1 Auto-Marker from inventory.
   - The entered folder is marked with a **Gold Star**.
+  - Opening files does not consume Auto-Markers.
 - **Utility**: This allows players to visually track which folders they have already investigated without needing to manually context-menu mark them.

 ## Manual Marking